- Are your surgeons board certified?

 Can I have reconstructive surgery here after my weight loss?
 If not, can you recommend a surgeon?

 Prospective clients frequently have many questions about the need for plastic surgery after major weight loss.
 However, the actual number of clients who eventually pursue plastic surgery is quite small.
 Most clients after becoming healthier and happier are satisfied with their new bodies.
-For those clients who still wish to have plastic surgery, either Dr. Umbach or Dr. Apel can recommend a plastic surgeon.
+For those clients who still wish to have plastic surgery, we may refer you to a specialist for a consultation.

 [ top ]